 Associate degree candidates for graduation who have achieved special distinction in academic work are recognized at commencement.
 Their honor status is printed on their diploma.
-Honor status is determined by this scale for the final cumulative grade point average:
+Honor status is determined by this scale for the final cumulative Mountwest grade point average.
+Honor calculations are not rounded.